-The Government's preference is not to provide any guarantee for LNG import projects.
-However, Government support may be considered, if needed, to secure long term, secure LNG supplies to Pakistan.
+The Government shall not provide any guarantee for LNG import projects.
+However, Government support may be considered, if needed, to secure long term, LNG supplies to Pakistan.

 10. Freedom to Participate in the LNG Business

 All interested parties who meet the criteria provided herein will be free to participate in any segment of the LNG value chain.